On the equivariant implicit function theorem with low regularity and applications to geometric variational problems

-Let $G$ be the isometry group $\mathrm{Iso}(\overline M,\overline{\mathbf g})$ of the target manifold, acting on $\mathfrak M$ by left composition.
-Clearly, the functional $\mathfrak f$ is invariant in the first variable under this action.\footnote{ One should observe that the harmonic map functional is also invariant by the action of the isometry group $\mathrm{Iso}(M,\mathbf g)$ of the source manifold $(M,\mathbf g)$, which acts by right composition in the space of maps from $M$ to $\overline M$.
+Let $G$ be the isometry group $\mathrm{Iso}(\overline M,\overline{\mathbf g})$ of the target manifold, acting on $\mathfrak M$ by left-composition.
+Clearly, the functional $\mathfrak f$ is invariant in the first variable under this action.\footnote{ One should observe that the harmonic map functional is also invariant under the action of the isometry group $\mathrm{Iso}(M,\mathbf g)$ of the source manifold $(M,\mathbf g)$, which acts by right-composition in the space of maps from $M$ to $\overline M$.
 However, equivariance with respect to such action will not be considered here.
 Namely, observe that, as the metric $\mathbf g$ varies, then clearly also the group $\mathrm{Iso}(M,\mathbf g)$ varies; thus, in order to deal with such equivariance, a formulation of the equivariant implicit function theorem for varying groups is needed.
-The assumption of equivariant nondegeneracy in Corollary~\ref{thm:corharmonicmaps} restricts the result to the case where $(M,\mathbf g)$ has discrete isometry group or, more generally, when given any Killing field $K$ of $(M,\mathbf g)$, then the field $\mathrm d\phi(K)$ along $\phi$ is the restriction to $\phi(M)$ of some Killing field $\overline K$ of $(\overline M,\overline{\mathbf g})$.} Using results from \cite{palais}, it is possible to prove that this action is smooth, since it is given by left composition with smooth maps (see also \cite{PicTau} for the non compact case).
+The assumption of equivariant nondegeneracy in Theorem B restricts the result to the case where $(M,\mathbf g)$ has discrete isometry group or, more generally, when given any Killing field $K$ of $(M,\mathbf g)$, then the field $\mathrm d\phi(K)$ along $\phi$ is the restriction to $\phi(M)$ of some Killing field $\overline K$ of $(\overline M,\overline{\mathbf g})$.} Using results from \cite{palais}, it is possible to prove that this action is smooth, since it is given by left-composition with smooth maps (see also \cite{PicTau} for the non-compact case).
 As a consequence, part of the technical arguments in Theorem~\ref{thm:mainimplicitfunctiontheorem} to deal with low regularity assumptions are not necessary in this context.
-Obviously, two harmonic maps $\phi_1,\phi_2:M\to\overline M$ are in the same $\mathrm{Iso}(\overline M,\overline{\mathbf g})$-orbit if there exists an isometry $\psi:\overline M\to\overline M$ such that $\phi_2=\psi\circ\phi_1$.
-In this case, $\phi_1$ and $\phi_2$ are called {\em geometrically equivalent}.

-In this context, we may give the following statement that follows from the equivariant implicit function theorem.